Skip to content

 Setup costs

-Operating as a freelancer (self-employed) requires no up-front costs, whereas company incorporation requires money (cost varies).
+Operating as a freelancer (self-employed) requires no up-front costs, whereas a company incorporation requires a fee (legal and government fees).

 Conclusion